Our governors and members help to make us a successful NHS foundation trust by making sure we meet the needs and expectations of our patients.

 Marcia Da Costa headshotMy professional background is in the social work profession; having practiced adult, children and families social work and safeguarding since the 1970’s.
 I worked to senior management and specialist level.
 I hold a CQSW and MSc degree.
 My voluntary experience goes back many decades, while working full time.
 For 15 years I pioneered a 'not-for-profit' organisation in Waterloo providing services for the homeless, now supporting some living in their home, and aid their rehabilitation.
 I work with organisations supporting young people to divert them from gun, knife crime and gangs.
 I also support elderly Caribbean WWII war veterans.

 I enjoy being a new public governor for Guy’s and St Thomas’.
 As a people’s person I listen to service users.
-Also wanting to support the Directors and hard working hospital staff, by ensuring excellent patient centered services are at the forefront of the planning and implementation of policies, procedures and service delivery.
+Also wanting to support the Directors and hard working hospital staff, by ensuring excellent patient-centred services are at the forefront of the planning and implementation of policies, procedures and service delivery.

 Annabel Fiddian-Green: elected July 2018